solaadio/Calculator/README.md

 Keyboard support

-display the first number, operator and second number in very small font just above the result display,
+display the first number, operator and second number in very small font just above the result display, (done)

 look into changing string to StringBuilder in the CalculatorViewModel